Solar Incentives and Financing Options

 Solar Incentives for Businesses and Tax-Exempt Organizations

-The Federal 30% Income Tax Credit (ITC): The ITC is a direct tax credit of 30% of the cost to install a solar and or battery system, awarded to the system owner as a refund in a dollar for dollar amount (this is different than a deduction).
-It operates as a credit against your tax liability, so a tax liability is necessary to have in order to take advantage of this.
-Talk to your tax adviser to clarify whether you will have tax liability in order to take advantage of this incentive.
+The Federal 30% Income Tax Credit (ITC): The ITC is a tax credit equal to 30% of the total cost to install a solar and/or battery system which is owned (not leased) by the purchasing entity.
+This credit is awarded to the system owner as a tax refund, or a reduction in taxes owed (this is different from a tax deduction).
+The ITC operates as a credit against tax liability, so a tax liability is necessary in order to take advantage of the credit.
+Talk to your tax adviser to clarify your projected tax liability for the year in which the installation will be made operational.
+Your project must be installed and operating (not just paid for) before you can claim the tax credit.

 Depreciation for a Business going solar: IF you are a business owning the system, in addition to the 30% tax credit, the total cost of the solar systems also can qualify for a depreciation on 85% of the cost of the solar system, taking up to 50% in year one.